Joaquim-Interesting/parse_server_installation/README.md

-# parse_server_example
+# parse_server_istallation
-This repo is a copy of the parse server example
+This repo is a copy of the parse server installation to be installed in Digital Ocean droplet